-Intro duction2 Enga ging the School Community3 NYS Community Schools Technical Assistance Centers4 Freq 1. uently Asked Questions 2.
+ntro duction 2 Enga ging the School Community3 3 NYS ( Community Schools Technical Assistance Centers4 ļ requ uently Asked Questions5 1.
+What is a full-service community school and what makes it evidence-based? ; 2.
 Is there evidence that full-service community schools improve student outcomes?
-3. How are full-service community schools responding to the impacts of the COVID-19 pandemic?6 4.
-May ARP ESSER funds be used to support existing and new full-service community schools?7 5.
-How might ARP ESSER funds be used to assist families and communities?8 6.
-How might ARP ESSER funds be used to provide integrated student supports?9 7.
-How might ARP ESSER funds be used to support collaborative leadership and practices?
-8. How might ARP ESSER funds support effective approaches to expanded and enriched learning time?
-10 9.
-What is the role of community-based organizations in supporting full-service community schools?
+5 3.
+How are full-service community schools responding to the impacts of the COVID-19 pandemic?
+5 4.
+May ARP ESSER funds be used to support existing and new full-service community schools?
+7 5.
+How might ARP ESSER funds be used to assist families and communities?
+3 6.
+How might ARP ESSER funds be used to provide integrated student supports? ) 7.
+How might ARP ESSER funds be used to support collaborative leadership and practices? ) 8.
+How might ARP ESSER funds support effective approaches to expanded and enriched learning time?
+10 ?
+9. What is the role of community-based organizations in supporting full-service community schools?
 11 10.
-May ARP ESSER funds be used to support a site-level community school coordinator?
-11. May ARP ESSER funds be used to conduct a community needs and asset assessment?
-12. scho In addition to ARP ESSER, what federal funds may be used to support and sustain community pol approaches?
-13. Where can I learn more about Community Schools in New York State?
+May ARP ESSER funds be used to support a site-level community school coordinator?11 L 11.
+May ARP ESSER funds be used to conduct a community needs and asset assessment?
+12 ) 12. scho In addition to ARP ESSER, what federal funds may be used to support and sustain community pol approaches?
+2 13.
+Where can I learn more about Community Schools in New York State?
+3